 When it comes to data management and database development, an Agile approach leads to:

-• Better quality data
+- Better quality data

-• Faster-paced updates and project delivery
+- Faster-paced updates and project delivery

-• Programs that are more responsive to analytics needs and big data demands
+- Programs that are more responsive to analytics needs and big data demands

-• Collaborative environment
+- Collaborative environment

-Agile: streamlining development
+Agile: Streamlining development

 An Agile approach to data management sounds great in theory, but how can these methods be effectively applied in the real world?
 How can data management processes and workflows be revised to support an Agile approach?

-Seeking out ways to simplify data and database structure will go a long way in improving efficiency and agility.
+Finding ways to simplify data and database structure improves efficiency and agility.
 For example, to reduce confusion and repetition, developers should standardize naming conventions across the organization and ensure that fields with the same name always have the same definition.
-By committing to a naming convention and not overloading field names with multiple meaning, teams can reduce training times for their users while also significantly reducing the amount of documentation they need to maintain.
-This allows your developers to focus on writing code.
+By committing to a naming convention and not overloading field names with multiple meanings, teams can reduce training times for their users while also significantly decreasing the amount of documentation they need to maintain.
+This allows developers to focus on writing code.

-5. Prioritize Data Governance
+5. Prioritize data governance